AlexWaygood/cpython/Doc/library/profile.rst

    the best results with a custom timer, it might be necessary to hard-code it in the C source of the internal :mod:`_lsprof` module.

-Python 3.3 adds several new functions in :mod:`time` that can be used to make precise measurements of process or wall-clock time.
+There are several functions in :mod:`time` that can be used to make precise measurements of process or wall-clock time.
 For example, see :func:`time.perf_counter`.